patterns-app/patterns-devkit/README.md

 ## Deploy

-To deploy a graph, you must sign up for a getbasis.com account and login to authenticate the cli:
+To deploy a graph, you must sign up for a patterns.app account and login to authenticate the cli:

-`basis login`
+`patterns login`

 Then you can deploy you graph:

-`basis upload`
+`patterns upload`

 ## Other commands

 You can see the full list of available cli commands:

 ```
-basis --help
+patterns --help
 ```